 Should I change my picking technique?

 Hello, I used to post here a long time ago.
-My problem was in my picking hard, I couldn’t pick fast due to stringhopping issue which prevented me to play a simple tremolo faster than 110bpm 16ths for more than 10 years, I tried to slow down, learn the wrist motion which is seen as the most efficient type of picking motion, gradually increased the speed by practicing with a metronome but unfortunately it was a waste of time.
+My problem was in my picking hand, I couldn’t pick fast due to stringhopping issue which prevented me to play a simple tremolo faster than 110bpm 16ths for more than 10 years, I tried to slow down, learn the wrist motion which is seen as the most efficient type of picking motion, gradually increased the speed by practicing with a metronome but unfortunately it was a waste of time.

 I took lessons from 3 guitar instructors (including Anton Oparin) and I couldn’t even least a simple tremolo picking despite practicing for over 2 years religiously, I used to play from the elbow before quite well but they insisted on learning the wrist motion because it’s easier and faster.
 They even said that my wrist motion was correct at slow tempos and they told me to stay at those tempos for longer in order to ingrain it in my muscle memory, but as soon as I reached 110bpm 16ths everything fell apart, for some reason my hand refused to adapt to wrist motion and reverted to stringhopping.